eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

     accreditation and market surveillance relating to the marketing of products and repealing Regulation (EEC) No 339/93

+[^14]: Commission Implementing Regulation (EU)2015/1501 of 8 September
+    2015 on the interoperability framework pursuant to Article 12(8) of Regulation (EU) No 910/2014 of the European Parliament and of the Council on electronic identification and trust services for electronic transactions in the internal market.

-[^14]: Please note that work on further specifying the EUDI Wallet
+[^15]: Please note that work on further specifying the EUDI Wallet
     Instance Attestation is planned to be carried out.
 This section may need to be revised depending on the results of that work.
 For instance, EUDI Wallet Instance Attestation may not be issued in all cases nor are alternative possibilities excluded from consideration.

-[^15]: -

-[^16]: The ARF implicitly requires device binding for Type 1 Wallet
+[^16]: The ARF implicitly requires device binding for the Wallet Instance
-    configurations (by requiring support for ISO/IEC 18013-5 and SD-JWT) and recommends it for Type 2 configurations.
-However, Type 2 Wallet configurations are out of scope of this version of the Trust Model.
+    (by requiring support for ISO/IEC 18013-5 and SD-JWT)

 [^17]: Preferably the same Issuer that also signed the other attributes
     that were released.
 However, the combined presentation of attributes originating from different attestations will be further detailed in a future version of this document.

-[^18]: Note that this implies that Relying Parties must also trust
+[^18]: Note that this implies that Relying Parties SHALL also trust
-    device binding, see section 5.3.2.4..
-The RP trusts that the attestation is bound a device trusted by the Issuer, and subsequently trusts that this device has properly authenticated the User.
+    device binding, see section 6.2.3.4.
+The Relying Party trusts that the attestation is bound to a device trusted by the Provider, and subsequently trusts that this device has properly authenticated the User.

-[^19]: Commission Implementing Regulation (EU) 2015/1501 of 8
-    September 2015 on the interoperability framework pursuant to Article 12(8) of Regulation (EU) No 910/2014 of the European Parliament and of the Council on electronic identification and trust services for electronic transactions in the internal market

-[^20]: Commission Implementing Regulation (EU) 2015/1502 of 8
-    September 2015 on setting out minimum technical specifications and procedures for assurance levels for electronic identification means pursuant to Article 8(3) of Regulation (EU) No 910/2014 of the European Parliament and of the Council on electronic identification and trust services for electronic transactions in the internal market

-[^21]: A noteworthy mention is the mdoc REST API as detailed in the
-    draft ISO/IEC 23220-4
+[^19]: A PID MAY be an exception: because the concept of a PID is new, it
+    is not known yet what validity period PID Providers will use for their PIDs, and if there will be a difference between the administrative validity period as seen by the User and the cryptographic validity period of the attestation.

+[^20]: In this case, an alternative to revocation is that the pharmacy
+    backend marks the prescription as used, and all pharmacies check that backend before handing out the medicines.
+This goes in fact for any
+    attestation: if there is a backend system that allows Relying Parties to verify whether the attestation is still usable, then revocation is not needed.
+However, we cannot assume that such a backend system exists for all attestations that can be ‘consumed’, i.e., that must become unusable once they have been used.

+[^21]: The current version of \[JWTStatusList\] does not explicitly
+    describe such a procedure.
+The EC will point out to the authors that this should be added.

+[^22]: Please note that the term "certificate" does not mean only X.509
+    certificates, but it includes also other formats of certificates, such as in Distributed Ledgers.

-[^22]: The exact version to be referenced is to be determined.
-[ARF]
+[^23]: The exact version to be referenced is to be determined. \[ARF\]
     references v0.14 of 30 December 2022.
 Draft 18 is the latest version
     available at the time of writing of this document.
 The level of interoperability between these versions is not known.
-As [OpenID4VP] is still under development, presumably later versions will become available over time.
+As \[OpenID4VP\] is still under development, presumably later versions will become available over time.

-[^23]: The exact version to be referenced is to be determined.
-[ARF]
+[^24]: The exact version to be referenced is to be determined.
+Draft 18
-    references v0.2. v0.4 is the latest version available at the time of writing of this document.
+    the latest version available at the time of writing of this document.
     The level of interoperability between these versions is not known.
+As
-As [SD-JWT] is still under development, presumably later versions will become available over time.
+    \[SD-JWT\] is still under development, presumably later versions may become available over time.

 ### A.1 Annex 01 - initialisation and activation